Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 PI, Co-PI, RA, Researcher and similar labels are contextual Project Roles / Participations, not separate Person entities.
 Employment Contract / Service Agreement is separate from Project Participation.

-### Funding Decision, Funding Agreement, Project Lifecycle and Operational Authorization
+### Funding Decision, Authorizing Basis, Project Lifecycle and Operational Authorization

-**Funding Decision ≠ Funding Agreement ≠ Project.**
+**Funding Decision ≠ Authorizing Basis ≠ Project.**

-For external funding, a Funding Decision / Award may justify creation of the Project record before the Funding Agreement is signed.
+A Funding Decision / Award may justify creation of a Project record before the Project has the applicable official basis to operate.
 This allows Legal, Post-Award and PI to perform Project Setup and other preparatory work in one Project context.

-For external funding:
+Each Project Type must define its applicable **Authorizing Basis**.
+A Project becomes business-active when that valid official basis exists and is recorded in ERP.
+The Authorizing Basis is not necessarily a Funding Agreement and is not determined by actual cash receipt.

+Established examples:

-- Funding Decision recorded, Funding Agreement not yet signed → Project business lifecycle = `Setup`;
+- external grant: Funding Decision recorded, but no signed + registered Funding Agreement recorded in ERP → Project lifecycle = `Setup`;
+- external grant: signed + registered Funding Agreement recorded in ERP with its official registration details → Project lifecycle = `Active`;
-- Signed Funding Agreement recorded → Project business lifecycle = `Active`.
+- internal grant: Research Council Decision is the Authorizing Basis and is functionally equivalent, for Project activation semantics, to the registered external Funding Agreement → Project lifecycle = `Active`.

+Other Project Types must use the applicable approved agreement, decision or other official basis; the exact `Project Type → Authorizing Basis` taxonomy remains to be completed with the broader Agreement taxonomy.

 Actual Funding receipt is separate from Project lifecycle.
-A delayed or missing tranche does not make a signed external Project non-active.
+A delayed or missing tranche does not make an otherwise authorized Project non-active.

-Project business lifecycle must be derived from recorded business facts and must not be freely assigned through a generic status field.
+`Project Created` is a creation event, not a persistent business lifecycle state.
+A newly created Project immediately has the lifecycle state implied by the recorded business facts: for example, `Setup` for an external Award awaiting its registered Agreement, or `Active` for an internal grant created from the Research Council Decision.

 `Setup Complete` is a readiness outcome, not a Project lifecycle status.
+Normal expenditure authorization is blocked until all Mandatory Setup Checks are complete.

 Operational permission to initiate expenditures is a separate management control.
-Head of Post-Award must explicitly authorize expenditure initiation after all Mandatory Setup Checks are complete.
+Head of Post-Award must explicitly grant **Operational Authorization** after the Mandatory Setup Checks are complete.
+Operational Authorization should remain conceptually separate from dynamic Operational Restrictions rather than using a combined lifecycle/status such as `Granted with Restrictions`.

-The final terminology and detailed state model for Operational Authorization / restricted operation remain open within Project lifecycle normalization.
+If Agreement preparation for an external Award is formally discontinued before the Authorizing Basis exists, the Project becomes `Not Proceeded` rather than being deleted. `Not Proceeded` is inactive for normal work but supports controlled reopening of the same Project, with the same Project identity and history, when the same Award resumes.
+A genuinely new Funding Decision / Award creates a new Project.

 ### Funding Agreement Amendment